List of Saw characters: Anna

 Anna is one of the five victims in the barn games.
 While she and her husband Matthew lived next door to John Kramer, she was enraged by her baby's constant crying.
-She suffocated it to death and placed the body in bed next to Matthew to make it seem as if he had rolled over onto the baby.
+She asphyxiated him to death and placed the body in bed next to Matthew to make it seem as if he had rolled over onto the baby.
 Matthew went insane and was committed to a mental institution, where he later committed suicide.
 In the third trap, Anna and Mitch are locked in a grain silo, at risk of being buried alive or cut to death by the grain and sharp objects pouring in.
 They are saved when Ryan pulls a lever to release them, at the cost of severing his own leg.
 Later, in the fifth game, Anna and Ryan are chained to pipes at opposite sides of a room and given a shotgun loaded with one shell.
 Anna tries to shoot Ryan, but the gun explodes in her face and kills her, having been rigged to backfire.